stupidpupil/wales_lsoa_trip_points/README.md

 ## Method

 These “trip-points” are generated in a two-step process:
-1. For roughly the third of Welsh LSOAs with the greatest areas, I find the village, town, bus stop, train station or pub nearest to the population-weighted centroid.
+1. For roughly the third of the included LSOAs with the greatest areas, I find the village, town, bus stop, train station or pub nearest to the population-weighted centroid.

-2. For each LSOA, I find the nearest motor-vehicle accessible road to a) the place found in the first step for the 600 or so biggest LSOAs or b) the population-weighted centroid for the 1,300 or so remaining LSOAs.
+2. For each LSOA, I find the nearest motor-vehicle accessible road to a) the place found in the first step for the 850 or so biggest LSOAs or b) the population-weighted centroid for the 1750 or so remaining LSOAs.

 The first step attempts to find points where it might actually be possible to start a public transport journey, while the second step all but guarantees that it will be possible to start a car-based journey.